SMARTER REAL ESTATE INVESTING

 Please read the important disclosures below.

-CityVest.com is a website owned by CityVest Marketplace LLC, a subsidiary of CityVest Capital Inc. (together with its affiliates, “CityVest”).
+CityVest.com is a website owned by CityVest Platform Services LLC, a subsidiary of CityVest Capital Inc. (together with its affiliates, “CityVest”).
+CityVest's software and technology web platform is used by real estate sponsors to advertise to interested parties information related to sponsors’ own real estate opportunities.
+By accessing this website, you agree to be bound by its Privacy Policy and Terms of Service.
 By accessing this website, you agree to be bound by its Privacy Policy and Terms of Service.

 Any financial projections or returns shown on the website are estimated predictions of performance only, are hypothetical, are not based on actual investment results and are not guarantees of future results.
 Estimated projections do not represent or guarantee the actual results of any transaction, and no representation is made that any transaction will, or is likely to, achieve results or profits similar to those shown.
 Any investment information contained herein has been secured from sources we believes are reliable, but we make no representations or warranties as to the completeness, adequacy or accuracy of any information provided.
 Investors should conduct their own due diligence, not rely on the financial assumptions or estimates displayed on this website, and are encouraged to consult with a financial advisor, attorney, accountant, and any other professional that can help you to understand and assess the risks associated with any investment opportunity.

-Prospective investors should read the confidential offering materials of any privately offered investment product, including all risk and conflict disclosures included therein, before investing.
-Please read detailed information about such calculations in the investment manager’s detailed financial and information material.
+Although not included or provide here, website visitors should read the confidential offering materials of any privately offered investment product, including all risk and conflict disclosures included therein, before investing.
+Please read detailed information about the investment manager’s detailed financial and information material that is provided by the issuer.
 The information contained herein should be treated in a confidential manner and may not be reproduced or used in whole or in part for any other purpose.

-© 2022 CityVest Marketplace LLC.
+© 2024 CityVest Platform Services LLC.
 All rights reserved.